Optical path length

 where n is the local refractive index as a function of distance along the path C.

 An electromagnetic wave propagating along a path C has the phase shift over C as if it was propagating a path in a vacuum, length of which, is equal to the optical path length of C. Thus, if a wave is traveling through several different media, then the optical path length of each medium can be added to find the total optical path length.
 The optical path difference between the paths taken by two identical waves can then be used to find the phase change.
 Finally, using the phase change, the interference between the two waves can be calculated.

 Fermat's principle states that the path light takes between two points is the path that has the minimum optical path length.

 Optical path difference

-The OPD corresponds to the phase shift undergone by the light emitted from two previously coherent sources when passed through mediums of different refractive indices.
-For example, a wave passing through air appears to travel a shorter distance than an identical wave in glass.
-This is because the source in the glass experiences a smaller number of wavelengths due to the higher refractive index of the glass.
+The optical path difference (OPD) corresponds to the phase shift undergone by the light emitted from two previously coherent sources when passed through mediums of different refractive indices.
+For example, a wave passing through air appears to travel a shorter distance than an identical wave traveling the same distance in glass.
+This is because a larger number of wavelengths fit in the same distance due to the higher refractive index of the glass.

 The OPD can be calculated from the following equation:

 where d1 and d2 are the distances of the ray passing through medium 1 or 2, n1 is the greater refractive index (e.g., glass) and n2 is the smaller refractive index (e.g., air).